fcrepo-exts/migration-utils/README.md

                              Directory containing Fedora 3 export (used with --source-type 'exported') -a, --target-dir=<targetDir>
-                             Directory where OCFL storage root and supporting state will be written -i, --working-dir=<workingDir>
+                             OCFL storage root directory (data/ocfl-root is
+                               created for migration-type FEDORA_OCFL) -i, --working-dir=<workingDir>
                              Directory where supporting state will be written (cached index of datastreams, ...)
   -I, --delete-inactive      Migrate objects and datastreams in the Inactive
                                state as deleted.
 Default: false.
+                               Default: false
+  -A, --atomic-resources     Migrate objects and datastreams as atomic
+                               resources instead of archival groups
+                               Default: false
   -m, --migration-type=<migrationType>
                              Type of OCFL objects to migrate to.
 Choices:
                                FEDORA_OCFL | PLAIN_OCFL